 Health insurance is required.
 J-1 visitors and their dependents are required by law to carry health insurance which provides a minimum of $100,000.00 coverage for the duration of the program.

 Program duration.
 The maximum program duration for professors and research scholars is five years, six months for short-term scholars and one-year for specialists.
 Program extensions are allowed up to those limits and should be applied for four weeks prior to program completion date.

 Home country residency requirement.
 Some exchange visitors may be subjects to section 212(e) and are required to return to their home country for two years upon completion of their stay in the U.S. In some circumstances it is possible for a visitor to apply for a waiver of this requirement.

 Arriving and departing J-1 scholars

 Arrival.
-Upon the visitor's arrival, please call OISS at 784-6874 to schedule a J-1 check-in meeting.
+Upon the visitor's arrival, please email firstname.lastname@example.org to initiate the J-1 check-in process and meeting.
 The Exchange Visitor should bring the DS-2019 and passports for him/herself and all accompanying family members for the check-in/orientation meeting.

 Departure.
 Please report the departure of an exchange visitor from your department to the OISS so that accurate records can be maintained.
 A phone call or brief e-mail is all that is needed.